 Feed live food, such as mosquito larvae and brine shrimp, at this time.
 Live food will also encourage the fish to begin spawning.
 Observe the fish during the early morning, because this is typically the time they begin to spawn.

+To determine a neon tetra male vs female, observe the spawning behavior carefully.
 Look out for the fish that is performing a dance around another.
-The fish which is actively displaying is a male.
+The fish which is actively displaying short jerky movements is a male.
 This fish will also chase the female through the aquatic plants in the aquarium.

 Observe the horizontal blue stripe that runs along the flank of the fish.
 This line is straight in male fish and bends slightly in the females.
 It is the rounded flanks of the female that causes this color stripe to bend, but the phenomenon assists the aquarist to sex this species of fish.

-Look for egg lying.
-The fish which is laying is female.
+Also look for egg lying.
+Clearly, the fish which is laying is female.
 Once she had deposited her eggs onto aquatic plants and other décor in the tank, the male swims over the eggs and deposits his milt or sperm over them.

 Sex the black tetra exactly in the same manner as you have sexed the standard neon tetra.
-Both male and female black tetras will darken in color during the breeding period, so you can not use this characteristic to tell male fish apart from female fish.
+Females are slightly longer and, like neon tetras, have rounder bellies.
+However, both male and female black tetras will darken in color during the breeding period, so you can not use this characteristic to tell male fish apart from female fish.